MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/map-reduce-filter.md

  If the first two items in the array are equal, return the first item, otherwise `null`.
 Then compare that value to the third item.

  Note you could also do this using `filter` - we don't care about an accumulator like a sum, so we could just check if all values in the array are equal to the first item at `myArray[0]`.

+ Using `every` could be more efficient, as it can return as `false` with the first value that is different, instead of evaluating every single item .

 ## Chaining